Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Experimental Results

 To be able to demonstrate the effect of asymmetry of the channel on the ITR, we have used the optimal ID while keeping the accuracy intact and divide the error probabilities equally over all other non-target classes for each class (character) i.e., $p_{i,j}=\frac{1-p}{M-1}$ for all $i,j$ satisfying $i\not=j$.
-We have named this scheme ``\textit{Balanced} transition probability matrix" and used it with the optimal ID for all signal lengths (\textit{Balanced+Optimal ID}).
-As can be seen, rather than the non-uniformity of the input distribution, the asymmetry in the probability transition characteristics has much more significant effect on the final ITR results.
+We have dubbed this scheme ``\textit{Balanced} transition probability matrix" and used it with the optimal ID for all signal lengths (\textit{Balanced}+\textit{Optimal ID}).
+Upon analyzing the results, it becomes evident that the effect of the asymmetry in probability transition characteristics on the final ITR outcomes is much more pronounced in comparison to the impact of the non-uniformity of the input distribution.

 On the other hand, to quantify the degree of asymmetry, we have used the largest singular value of the skewed Laplacian of the channel transition matrix, namely $\Delta_{asm} = (\Gamma - \Gamma^T)/2$ \cite{li2012}, where $\Gamma = \Phi^{1/2} (\mathbf{I} - \mathbf{P}) \Phi^{-1/2}$, $\mathbf{I}$ is the identity matrix,